awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-geo.md

 + **SRV — Service locator**
 + **TXT — Text**

-For more information about the above values, see [Value/Route traffic to](resource-record-sets-values-shared.md#rrsets-values-common-value)\.
+For more information about the above values, see [common values for Value/Route traffic to](resource-record-sets-values-shared.md#rrsets-values-common-value)\.

 ## Location<a name="rrsets-values-geo-location"></a>

 When you configure Route 53 to respond to DNS queries based on the location that the queries originated from, select the continent or country for which you want Route 53 to respond with the settings in this record\.
 If you want Route 53 to respond to DNS queries for individual states in the United States, select **United States** from the **Location** list, and then select the state under the **Sublocation** group\.

+For a private hosted zone, select the continent, country, or sub\-division closest to the AWS Region that your resource is in\.
+For example, if your resource is in us\-east\-1, you can specify North America, United States, or Virginia\.

 **Important**
 We recommend that you create one geolocation record that has a value of **Default** for **Location**\.
 This covers geographic locations that you haven't created records for and IP addresses that Route 53 can't identify a location for\.
 When you configure the default location, set the country code to an asterisk "\*"\.

 You can't create non\-geolocation records that have the same values for **Record name** and **Record type** as geolocation records\.

-For more information, see [Geolocation routing](routing-policy.md#routing-policy-geo)\.
+For more information, see [Geolocation routing](routing-policy-geo.md)\.

 Here are the countries that Amazon Route 53 associates with each continent\.
 The country codes are from ISO 3166\.
 For more information, see the Wikipedia article [ISO 3166\-1 alpha\-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2):